Skip to content

 Cast-iron pans may not look as versatile as nonstick on the surface.
 When you look closer, though, you’ll find that these pans are very flexible and how they can be used.

-Well-seasoned cast-iron skillets can be used “low and slow” to gently braise pork and can be used over higher temperatures to sear a piece of beef.
+A well seasoned cast-iron skillet can be used “low and slow” to gently braise pork and can be used over higher temperatures to sear a piece of beef.
 You can use these skillets with a variety of different cooking surfaces (including open flame).

 Weight and Control